 Other Ways To Protect Your Home With A Husky

 If you already own a husky and were hoping to train them to be a guard dog, you might be wondering what to do now.

 Huskies aren’t suitable for naturally being guard dogs and don’t make a great candidate for intensive guard dog training either.

-They will happily alert you to new presences on your property (even if they don’t see them as threats) and for many intruders, this will be enough to deter them from entering your home.
+They will happily alert you to new presences on your property (even if they don’t see them as threats), and for many intruders, this will be enough to deter them from entering your home.

-Also, many non-owners of huskies don’t realise that huskies aren’t good guard dogs.
+Also, many non-owners of huskies don’t realize that huskies aren’t good guard dogs.
 This means that if you were to put up ‘Beware of the dog’ signs around your premise, the majority of people would believe that there was a potentially threatening dog living there.

 Only regular visitors to the home need to know that said dog is actually harmless!

 Finally, take the basic care to protect your home with an alarm system and CCTV cameras.
 Nowadays, security systems can be bought and installed for a very reasonable price from many retailers.